Simple and accurate approximations to the Riemann zeta function: Introduction and main results

-In this paper we construct approximations to $\zeta(s)$ that are valid in arbitrary vertical strips, including the critical strip.
+In this paper, we construct approximations to $\zeta(s)$ that are valid in arbitrary vertical strips, including the critical strip, for large values of $\im(s)$.
 Our method is conceptually similar to the approach of Galway \cite{Galway_2001}, whose algorithm computes $\zeta(s)$ by numerically evaluating the integrals that appear in the error term of the Riemann-Siegel formula.
 Galway's approximations can yield highly accurate results, but their implementation requires careful tuning, as they depend on three parameters $\{z_1, z_2, M\}$ that must be appropriately chosen to achieve the best accuracy.
-In contrast, our approximations depend on a single integer parameter $p$ along with certain precomputed coefficients $\{\omega_{p,j}\}_{0\le j \le p}$ and $\{\lambda_{p,j}\}_{1\le j \le p}$.
-Our approximations allow for high-precision computation of $\zeta(s)$ within the critical strip and other vertical strips.
-High-precision computations of the Riemann zeta function are not just of theoretical interest; they can lead to significant mathematical discoveries.
-For example, computations of the notrivial zeros of $\zeta(s)$ to high precision was the crucial ingredient in the disproof of Merten's conjecture \cite{OdlyzkoRiele_1985}.
+In contrast, our approximations depend on a single integer parameter $p$ along with certain precomputed complex coefficients $\{\omega_{p,j}\}_{0\le j \le p}$ and $\{\lambda_{p,j}\}_{1\le j \le p}$.
+Our approximations allow high-precision computation of $\zeta(s)$ in the critical strip, and near it, for values of $|\im(s)|>100$.
+High-precision computations of the Riemann zeta function are not merely of theoretical interest; they can lead to significant mathematical discoveries.
+For example, computations of the nontrivial zeros of $\zeta(s)$ to high precision were a crucial ingredient in the disproof of Mertens conjecture \cite{OdlyzkoRiele_1985}.